The Mercury Meteor Page: Documentation

 Wiring:

 I've found the maintance manual to be very valuable when trying to troubleshoot wiring problems, but unfortunatly there is no "wiring" section, there's diagrams in various sections, in the charging section, in the lighting section, etc. I've found the harness full of wiring to be a little overwhelming, especially when I'm laying on my back trying to look up under the dash.
 After a loose connection caused me a little trouble, and after going between the book and car a few times, I finally decided it was time to make a list of all the wires going through the fire wall, where they are located, and what they do.
 I made this from a car with 2 speed wipers (they aren't part of the harness), I'll update things like 1 speed wipers and A/C as I get a chance.
 The descriptions may be a little crude at this point too.
 Also, the location of the wires may vary, I'm not sure.
-The connectors are keyed so they can't be connected wrong, but can easily be flipped 180 degrees, or swapped top to bottom.
+The connectors are keyed so they can't be connected wrong, but can easily be flipped 180 degrees, or swapped top to bottom, so if yours doesn't match make sure it's mounted the same way.

 1 4